viproma/cppfmu/README.md

 Building
 --------

-CPPFMU does not come with any makefiles or other build scripts.
-You just include the headers in your model/slave code and compile the `.cpp` files together with yours, and you're good to go.
+CPPFMU can be used by just including the headers in your model/slave code and compile the `.cpp` files together with yours, and you're good to go.
 A good tip is to include the CPPFMU repository as a Git submodule in your own repository.

 Note that this repository does not contain the FMI header files;
 you'll have to get them yourself and make sure your compiler can